 5. Office Supplies – As long as office supplies (non-capital expenses) are purchased and used only for your business, they may be considered as standard business expenses and deducted.

 6. Depreciation – Capital expenses (that have a lifespan greater than one year) may also be deducted through depreciation if they are used to generate income for your business.
 Depreciation may apply to equipment used for both home and business.
 For details, see IRS Publication 946, "How to Depreciate Property".

-The new tax law raised the depreciation limit to $1 million and the depreciation rate from 50% to 100% on certain qualified property bought and placed into service after September 27, 2017.
+The TCJA raised the depreciation limit to $1 million and the depreciation rate from 50% to 100% on certain qualified property bought and placed into service after September 27, 2017.
 See Publication 946 for more.

 7. Educational Expenses – Do you attend seminars related to your business?
 Do you take continuing education classes or maintain subscriptions and dues in relevant professional societies?
 If these expenses relate to your profession, they may be deducted.

 8. Health Insurance – Health insurance is frequently challenging for the self-employed.
 You may be able to reduce the burden by deducting premiums for you and your family if you meet the criteria outlined in IRS Publication 535, "Business Expenses."

 10. Other Travel Expenses – Some business travel expenses may be 100% deductible if they occur away from your tax home and are considered "ordinary and necessary".
-The new tax law has eliminated certain entertainment expenses, but the 50% deduction on food and beverage expenses still applies.
+The TCJA has eliminated certain entertainment expenses, but the 50% deduction on food and beverage expenses still applies.

 11. Promotional Expenses – Business-related advertising costs from full media promotions all the way down to simple business cards are deductible.
 Promotional gifts may be deductible as long as they are branded to your business.